AgkTF/screenEntertainmentGuide/to-do.md

 ✅ Finish the navbar ❗️ to be continued

-☐ The default country is US, but a feature should be added for the user to choose their country.

 ✅ Footer

+✅ solution to unreachable images

+☐ Add error boundary

+☐ Clean up the app for production

+☐ clean up the console logs

+☐ Adjust the app for TV shows

+☐ other photos in backdrop needs rework

+✅ Similar movies sometimes aren't there, we need to handle this case

 ☐ Show little movie preview on hover in person page

-✅ solution to unreachable images

 ☐ the `Link` component wraps around the image as well as the text.